AGILab future work

 Current shipped baseline:

-multi_app_dag_report_contractthe global DAG report family now covers execution planning, persisted dispatch state, real two-app app-entry smoke execution, operator state, dependency views, live-update payloads, operator actions, and static operator UI proof for the checked-in
+multi_app_dag_report_contractthe multi-app DAG report family now covers execution planning, persisted dispatch state, real two-app app-entry smoke execution, operator state, dependency views, live-update payloads, operator actions, and static operator UI proof for the checked-in

 queue_baseline -> relay_followupcontract